boostorg/website-v2/docs/development_setup_notes_nix.md

       * Windows - ?
    3. Just - https://just.systems/man/en/packages.html
    4. Nix - https://nixos.org/download/ (multi-user, y to all options)
+2. Ask Sam to provide permissions on the database backup drive to an email address associated with Google that you provide.
-2. Clone this https://github.com/boostorg/website-v2.git repository to your machine.
+3. Clone this https://github.com/boostorg/website-v2.git repository to your machine.
-3. cd into the repository directory.
+4. cd into the repository directory.
+   * This should trigger a process which has you to log in to your google account to allow permissions for the production database load later.
+Use the email address provided to Sam in point 2.
-4. In a terminal run `just bootstrap-nix` in the root of the checked out repository to install the necessary development dependencies and generate the .env file.
+5. In a terminal run `just bootstrap-nix` in the root of the checked out repository to install the necessary development dependencies and generate the .env file.
-   * This will ask you to log in to your google account to allow permissions for the production database load later.
-Ask Sam for permissions on the database backup drive with an email address associated with Google.
-5. Update the generated .env file with the necessary environment variables.
+6. Update the generated .env file with the necessary environment variables.
 Where you can't retrieve these yourself, you can ask someone for some in #boost-website on the slack server at https://ccplang.slack.com.
 The minimum that must be set is:
    * GITHUB_TOKEN - a personal access token for the GitHub API, from your profile
    * STATIC_CONTENT_AWS_ACCESS_KEY_ID - ask for this
    * STATIC_CONTENT_AWS_SECRET_ACCESS_KEY - ask for this
-5. Run `just setup` to build services, and build the JS and CSS assets.
+7. Run `just setup` to build services, and build the JS and CSS assets.
 If docker fails with permissions errors, reboot your machine.
-6. Run `just load_production_data` to download live data from the backup server for the website and mailman/hyperkitty.
+8. Run `just load_production_data` to download live data from the backup server for the website and mailman/hyperkitty.
 That script can be run regularly to update data from the live servers.
 You will lose all local data.
-7. Run `docker compose up` to start the server.
+9. Run `docker compose up` to start the server.

 ## Debugging